Scott Morrison (footballer): Ross County

 At the end of the season, Morrison helped Ross County win the 2011–12 Scottish First Division, but left at the end of the season to further his career in America.

-Phoenix and Arizona
+Phoenix FC and Arizona United

-Morrison then signed a contract with Phoenix on 4 February 2013 after training with Chivas USA for the remainder of the 2012 MLS season, linking up with former Aberdeen teammate Darren Mackie and former Aberdeen player, now Head Coach of Phoenix FC, David Robertson for their inaugural season in the USL Professional Division.
+Morrison then signed a contract with Phoenix FC on 4 February 2013 after training with Chivas USA for the remainder of the 2012 MLS season, linking up with former Aberdeen teammate Darren Mackie and former Aberdeen player, now Head Coach of Phoenix FC, David Robertson for their inaugural season in the USL Professional Division.

-He signed a contract with Phoenix FC's successor club, Arizona United SC on 8 April 2014.
+He signed a contract with Phoenix FC's successor club, Arizona United on 8 April 2014.
 He announced his retirement and was hired as an assistant coach on 25 April 2016.